lightning/bolts/11-payment-encoding.md

 the SHA-2 256-bit hash of the `payment_preimage` which will be given in return for payment.

+A writer SHOULD warn / discourage payment requests longer than 1023 characters.

-A writer MUST include either exactly one `d` or exactly one `h` field.
+A writer SHOULD include either exactly one `d` or exactly one `h` field.
 If included, a writer SHOULD make `d` a complete description of the purpose of the payment.
 If included, a writer MUST make the preimage of the hashed description in `h` available through some unspecified means, which SHOULD be a complete description of the purpose of the payment.

+A writer MUST limit the `d` description field to a maximum length to 100 bytes (160 length of 5 bit words) (Keep in mind, UTF-8 encodes in multibyte characters, so converting from text to byte array before measuring length is recommended)

 A writer MAY include one `x` field.